 It was a Saturday in the late 1970s.
 It was opening morning of goose season.
-The sun suddenly disappeared, and within a couple of hours, came big ol’ flakes.
+The sun suddenly disappeared, and within a couple hours, here came big ol' flakes.

 The snow just got deeper and deeper.

-Frank finally decided maybe he should go fire up the motor grader and get busy out there on the highway.
-Pretty soon, he came back to the house with some folks who had gotten stuck and were half-frozen.
+Frank finally decided that maybe he should go fire up the motor grader and get busy out there on the highway.
+Pretty soon, he came back to the house with some folks that had gotten stuck and were half-frozen.

-I quickly fixed up hot coffee to which they were grateful for.
-While we sat there visiting, Frank brought in another load of people who’d gone off in a ditch.
-Everyone was so amazed that when they’d left their homes to come “goose-hunting” it had been beautiful weather!
+I quickly fixed up hot coffee, for which they were grateful.
+While we sat there visiting, Frank brought in another load of people who'd gone off in a ditch.
+Everyone was so amazed that when they'd left their homes to come "goose-hunting" it had been beautiful weather!

-Within a couple of hours, the house was filling up with people who just couldn’t get their vehicles to stay on the highway, or just couldn’t go any farther, so they pulled into our place.
+Within a couple of hours, the house was filling up with people who just couldn't get their vehicles to stay on the highway or just couldn't go any further, so they pulled into our place.